-No Christmas is ever complete without a baked ham.
+No Christmas or Easter is ever complete without a baked ham.

 Baked, stuffed hams are believed to have originated in the Cotswolds centuries ago with Ham Stuffed with Apricots based on a medieval dish from Oxfordshire.
 The American style glazed crust is infinitely preferable to the original British flour and water crust as it adds sweetness and flavour to the ham.